-Why to join Finaps
+Why join Finaps?

 This month, Finaps was happy to welcome five new team members to the Finaps Team.
 Among them are Jaimie, who joined us as a Business Enigneer and Job, who has become part of our innovative team “Labs”.